Sole’s E25 is an affordable home elliptical that offers a great combination of function and features.

 There are written descriptions for each step too, but again, they’re on a different page than the actual image showing where everything is going.

-There’s only 4 steps in the instructions (technically speaking), but step 4 has a lot going on and could’ve easily been broken down into several more steps.
+There’s only a few steps in the instructions (technically speaking), but some of them have a lot going on and could’ve easily been broken down into several more steps.

 I think it would a little more sense to have the image of where the parts are going and the written instructions all together on the same page.